nhsconnect/Events-Management/index.md

 ## Introduction

-The National Events Management Service (NEMS) is a national service implemented on the [Spine](https://digital.nhs.uk/services/spine) allowing for patient centric event messages to be published from one system and distributed to a number of other systems which have subscribed an interest in that type of message or messages related to that specific patient.
+The National Events Management Service (NEMS) is a national service implemented on the [Spine](https://digital.nhs.uk/services/spine) allowing for patient centric event messages to be published from one system and distributed to a number of other subscriber systems.

 The NEMS is designed to be a generic transport mechanism which can support a variety of use cases and event types from a number of different care settings.
 This specification focuses on the transport mechanism and the common event message elements: